 In July 2019, Trax Image Recognition, a computer vision and analytics solution provider for retail acquired Planorama, the supplier of image recognition services.
 This acquisition helped Trax to add deep learning-based image recognition technology from Planorama to its existing features that include market measurement and analytics services powered by image recognition, machine learning, and IoT platforms.

-The AI Camera market is fragmented owing to the presence of several companies that provides varied AI Camera Types.
-However, the companies that hold the majority share of the AI Camera market are Samsung Electronics, Honeywell International, LG Electronics, Huawei Technology, HuddleCamHD, HikVision Sony Corporation, Xiaomi Inc, Google LLC, Apple Inc, Nikon Corporation Fujitsu Ltd, and other prominent players.
+The global image recognition AI camera market is fragmented owing to the presence of several companies that provides varied AI camera types.
+However, the companies that hold the majority share in the AI camera market are Samsung Electronics, Honeywell International, LG Electronics, Huawei Technology, HuddleCamHD, HikVision Sony Corporation, Xiaomi Inc, Google LLC, Apple Inc, Nikon Corporation, Fujitsu Ltd, and other prominent players.